ossillate-inc/packj/README.md

 **NOTE**
 - Packj has only been tested on Linux.
 - You will have to install dependencies first using `pip install -r requirements.txt`
-- Supports both Python3 and Python2.
+- Works with Python3.
+API analysis will fail if used with Python2.

 ```
 $ python3 main.py pypi krisqian